davidekete/remix-ide/docs/ai.md

 ## Compilers: Explain Error

-In the compiler error "cards" of both the Solidity compiler and the Vyper compiler there is a button to "Ask RemixAI".
+In the compiler error "cards" of both the Solidity Compiler and the Vyper compiler there is a button to "Ask RemixAI".

 ![](images/a-ai-solcomp1.png)